hoprnet/hoprnet/README.md

   --testPreferLocalAddresses     For testing local testnets.
-Prefer local peers to remote.  [boolean] [default: false] --testUseWeakCrypto            weaker crypto for faster node startup  [boolean] [default: false] --testNoAuthentication         no remote authentication for easier testing  [boolean] [default: false]
+Prefer local peers to remote.  [boolean] [default: false] --testUseWeakCrypto            weaker crypto for faster node startup  [boolean] [default: false] --testNoAuthentication         no remote authentication for easier testing  [boolean] [default: false] --heartbeatInterval            Interval in milliseconds in which the availability of other nodes get measured  [number] --heartbeatVariance            Upper bound for variance applied to heartbeat interval in milliseconds  [number]
 ```

 As you might have noticed running the node without any command-line argument might not work depending on the installation method used.
 Here are examples to run a node with some safe configurations set.